 2) Fasting Increases Sensitivity to God

-“There was also a prophetess, Anna… she never left the temple but worshipped night and day, fasting and praying.
+“There was also a prophet, Anna… She never left the temple but worshiped night and day, fasting and praying.
 Coming up to them at that very moment, she gave thanks to God and spoke about the child to all who were looking forward to the redemption of Jerusalem.” ~Luke 2:36-38 (NIV) From this account of the widow woman, Anna, we can see that fasting and prayer had developed such a keen sensitivity in her that she perceived the Christ child at only a few days old.
 She could hear clearly what God was saying.